ICSuser667/IPS-Image-processing-system-/README.md

 # Usage inferencing (prediction)
-To run inferencing on set of captured images simply hit the run inference button and select the folder the images are in, runs are stored in yolov5/runs/detect/exp<run number>. also note that the labels are saved as runs/detect/exp<runnumber>/labels. labels are only saved for postive detections
+To run inferencing on set of captured images simply hit the run inference button and select the folder the images are in, runs are stored in yolov5/runs/detect/exp<run number>. also note that the labels are saved as runs/detect/exp<runnumber>/labels. labels are only saved for positive detections

+# Visualising data
+Use the visualise button to select a csv file to load, also the process csv file button loads all csvs from all runs into a csv file at home